lowcodelegend/copilot-retrieval-api-mcp-server/Readme.md

 ### Environment Variables

 You will need an App Registration in Entra ID (AAD).
-Update the values in the .env file
+Update the values in the .env file or in the docker-compose.yaml depending how you're hosting.

 Default Docker ports exposed are:
 HTTP: 5192